Gráinne Seoige: RTÉ

 Seoige joined Ireland's main national broadcaster, RTÉ, in 2006.
 From 2006 to 2009, she co-presented an afternoon chat show, Seoige (also known as Seoige and O'Shea), with her sister Síle, while from 2011 to 2016 she co-presented the series Crimecall.
 Other high-profile roles for her at RTÉ included hosting the People of the Year Awards (2008), co-presenting the Up for the Match sport specials (2008), and presenting The All Ireland Talent Show (2009–2011) and the sports quiz show, Put 'Em Under Pressure.

 Seoige also fronted documentary series for RTÉ, including Gráinne Seoige's Modern Life (2011) and Great Irish Journeys, which explored Ireland during the Great Famine.
 A fluent Irish speaker, Seoige often appears on Tell Me a Story, a programme on the subsidiary children's channel RTÉjr, in which she tells stories in Irish.

 In 2022, Seoige appeared on the fifth series of the Irish version of Dancing With the Stars.
 She was partnered with John Nolan.
 The couple ended up finishing in 8th place.

 ITV

 During 2010, Seoige appeared regularly on British channel ITV, as a presenter on breakfast programme GMTV and as features editor on ITV Breakfast's morning programme Daybreak.
 She covered both national and international news.

 BBC One

 In 2011, she appeared on the BBC One series That's Britain covering issues including train overcrowding and energy prices.

 Political career

-Seoige ran as a candidate for Fianna Fáil in the Galway West constituency at the 2024 general election.
+Seoige ran as a candidate for Fianna Fáil in Galway West at the 2024 general election.
 She received 2,929 first preference (4.9%) votes and was eliminated on the ninth count.
+In November 2025, Seoige described running in the election as "the biggest regret of my life".